PromptECO/clariform/CONTRIBUTING.md

 The github docker-publish workflow has a dispatch event trigger to build a distribution and publish as the latest docker image:

-1. Update the distribution version in "package.json" and clariform.core
+1. Update CHANGELOG and the distribution version in "package.json" and clariform.core
 2. Stage and commit as "Bump version to x.x.x"
 3. Push the main branch and wait for integration testing to succeed
 4. In the github repo, open Releases (link on right side)